 The UMOCA Artist-in-Residence Program is the only long-term artist residency designed specifically to meet the needs of artists living in Utah.
 Utah artists will be selected primarily based on demonstrated artistic potential, commitment to working in a contemporary idiom, willingness to participate in a robust and intellectually-engaged community of artists, and readiness to devote the time necessary to advance their professional careers to the next level.

 For artists interested in applying, we have have two deadlines per year; December 31st and June 30th both by 11:59PM.
 Please note that due to Covid closures during 2020, the residency start dates have shifted.
-The December deadline is for artists interested the residency cycle beginning August 1st of the following calendar year.
-The June deadline is for artists interested the residency cycle beginning February 1st of the following calendar year.
+The December deadline is for artists interested in the residency cycle beginning November 1st of the following calendar year.
+The June deadline is for artists interested in the residency cycle beginning May 1st of the following calendar year.

 UMOCA residents will receive a wide variety of benefits from the museum, including one year of free studio space inside the museum itself.
 UMOCA will also provide residents with private meetings with national curators, critics, and other art world professionals who will be brought to UMOCA specifically to give our residents opportunities for higher visibility inside and outside the state.
 In addition, UMOCA will support residents by offering workshops in professional development, special access to visiting artists and lecturers, and an exhibition in the A.I.R.
 Space Gallery at the culmination of their residency.

 The Utah Museum of Contemporary Art is committed to providing equal opportunity without regard to race, sex, age, national origin, disability, religion, sexual orientation, gender identity and expression or any other protected status.